Upcoming Courses

 How the course works

-- Each participating teacher will be given a 35-minute time slot twice during the course.
+• Each participating teacher will be given a time slot twice during the course.
 They may feature the same student twice or feature two different students.

-- The 35-minute time slot will be used to play a portion of the student’s lesson.
+• The slot (generally 40 minutes) will be used to play a portion of the student’s lesson.
 This may be a continuous portion of the lesson or may be made up of different parts of the lesson (other parts can be skipped through if using a video recorded lesson)